open-tale/open-tale.github.io/_docs/01-characters.md

 character's wealth.

-The wealth of a character varies from 1 to 10 and can grow when treasures are found, rewards are earned or rare items are sold.
+The wealth of a character varies from 1 to 10 and can grow when treasures are found, rewards are earned or very rare items are sold.
 Selling regular loot does not grant wealth.

 ## 1.2.
 Creating a character

-Creating a character in Open Tale is pretty straightforward.
-The steps are:
+Open Tale is not a game per se... it's a system to build stories with.
+What this means is that the GM and the players are free to compose their own atmospheres.
+When players are creating their characters, they can go in as much detail as they like, be it in terms of personality of physical appearance.

+However, this website focuses as much as possible on the system itself, leaving the rest for your imagination.
+So, moving on, these are the steps to create a character within the Open Tale system:

-1. Spend the first 30 attribute points
+1. Spend any of the first 30 attribute points
-2. Choose your initial perk
+2. Choose your initial perk, if you want to do it now
 3. Compute the character's qualities

 The table below displays the total cost of the initial attribute levels: